Danielfz14/GECCO_2023/README.md

-## Manuscript 671 – Result & Simulations
+# Manuscript 671 – Result & Simulations

-Welcome to the Manuscript-671---Result-Simulation-GECCO-2023_
+Welcome to the Manuscript 671: Result Simulation GECCO 2023

 This repository contains the resulting datasets of the work entitled **Automatic Hyper-Heuristic to Generate Heuristic-based Adaptive**
 **Sliding Mode Controller Tuners for Buck-Boost Converters** presented in GECCO-2023